Small-scale Postharvest Handling Technologies Short Course/Study Tour 25-29 August 2014 in Bali, Indonesia

 Instructors: Program leaders plus invited regional and international experts and practitioners

-Training package based upon instructor experiences and the publications: Small-scale Postharvest Handling Practices: A Manual for Horticultural Crops, cost/benefit analyses generated during BMGF Appropriate Postharvest Technologies Project and Hort CRSP postharvest projects, Energy Options for Horticulture manual.
+Learning package based upon instructor experiences and the publications: Small-scale Postharvest Handling Practices: A Manual for Horticultural Crops, cost/benefit analyses generated during BMGF Appropriate Postharvest Technologies Project and Hort CRSP postharvest projects, Energy Options for Horticulture manual.

-Training Agenda and Topics:
+Learning Agenda and Topics: